Step 1: Choose Your Program Specialization: Major, Minor or Honours

 Step 3: Review Your Transfer Credits

-In many cases, transfer credit articulation will be complete by mid-June or July.
-If by mid-June you don’t see information about your transfer credits on the Student Service Centre, please contact Science Advising.
-For international students, the process can take longer – please be patient and see our tips for how to register while you wait for more information.
+In most cases, transfer credit articulation will be complete by mid-June.
+If by mid-June you don’t see information about your transfer credits on the Student Service Centre, please contact Enrolment Services.
+For international students, the process can take longer – please be patient and see our tips below for how to register while you wait for more information.

-Depending on the institution you’re arriving from, UBC may need to do more work to articulate (evaluate and determine) your unassigned transfer credit.
-For instance, students transferring from institutions within British Columbia or other major institutions in Canada will not need to have their unassigned credits further articulated.
-However, students transferring from institutions overseas may have a number of unassigned credits which need to be further articulated upon arrival.
+Depending on the institution you’re arriving from, UBC may need to do more work to articulate (evaluate and determine) your general transfer credit.
+For instance, students transferring from institutions within British Columbia or other major institutions in Canada will not need to have their general credits further articulated.
+However, students transferring from institutions overseas may have a number of general credits which need to be further articulated upon arrival.

 - Check your transfer credits under Grades and Records in the Student Service Centre.
-Note which credits are assigned (e.g., PHYS 101) and which are unassigned (e.g., PHYS 1st).
+Note which credits are specific (e.g., PHYS 101) and which are general (e.g., PHYS 1st).

 - Courses must overlap significantly with UBC curriculum in order to be assigned a specific course for transfer credit.
-So you may still have unassigned credits after review--that the credit will count toward your degree generally but will not count toward specific course requirements in your program.
+So you may still have general credits after review--this means that the credit will count toward your degree generally but will not count toward specific course requirements in your program.

 Course-Specific Credit Vs Generic Credit

 When your coursework at another institution overlaps significantly with a course at UBC, you might receive course-specific credit (e.g., CHEM 233).
-Courses that don’t sufficiently overlap will be ‘unassigned’ or generic year-level credits.
+Courses that don’t sufficiently overlap will be ‘general’ or generic year-level credits.
 They can count towards requirements such as ‘18 credits of lower-level coursework’ and occasionally as prerequisites for higher-level courses.
-Check with the relevant department to confirm if this is the case for your course.
-Generic year-level credits don’t satisfy requirements (e.g., CHEM 233) towards completing your degree.
+Generic year-level credits don’t generally satisfy specific requirements (e.g., CHEM 233) towards completing your degree.
 And if you have CHEM 2nd transfer credit for a chemistry course that covered some organic chemistry but not everything in the curriculum of the required course at UBC, you’ll need to take a second year UBC organic chemistry class to fulfill your degree requirement.

 Step 4: Prepare for Registration